Nike Track & Field Camp of Champions Stanford University

 Train with the best at the Stanford Camp of Champions!

-Campers are also welcomed to do the Stanford Cross Country Camp.
+Campers are also welcome to do the Stanford Cross Country Camp.
 Click Here for more information.

 - Any athlete who has sufficient preparatory education to be academically eligible to enter college in the fall following the camp date will not be permitted to attend the camp.